 - So Delicious Coconutmilk Yogurt Alternative for topping (optional)

-- Combine blackberries, maple syrup, corn starch, and 1/4 cup water in a medium saucepan.
+- Combine blackberries, maple syrup, corn starch, and ¼ cup water in a medium saucepan.
 Bring to a low boil, mashing berries to break them down.
 Reduce heat to medium-low; cook until thickened, about 5 minutes.
-Remove from heat, and let cool slightly.
+Remove from heat, stir in lemon zest, and let cool slightly.

 - Spread remaining oat mixture in an even layer in prepared baking dish.
 Use your hands or the bottom of a measuring cup to firmly press down.
 Spread blackberry mixture evenly overtop, and sprinkle remaining oat mixture over berries.
 Bake until lightly browned, about 35 minutes.